isomerpages/imda-codesg/pages/Developing Computational Thinking Skills Among Youths.md

 These early classroom experiences paved the way for Wei Xuan to continue her coding journey outside of school.

-Despite only having picked up coding in 2020, when she came across [Apple’s WWDC21 Swift Student Challenge](https://developer.apple.com/wwdc21/swift-student-challenge/) in 2021, Wei Xuan developed an app to educate the public about mental health in just two weeks
+Despite only having picked up coding in 2020, when she came across [Apple’s WWDC Swift Student Challenge](https://developer.apple.com/wwdc23/swift-student-challenge/) in 2021, Wei Xuan developed an app to educate the public about mental health in just two weeks

 “We are very proud of Wei Xuan for her care for others and her values-driven purpose in using technology to contribute to the betterment of society,” Michelle says, noting that Wei Xuan’s efforts, where she emerged as one of the top 4 winners from Singapore to clinch an international award, was a remarkable feat for a first timer.